boshoffwillem/design-patterns/README.md

 In the long run this pattern is probably not sustainable -- it doesn't scale.
 Your probably better of just starting with the Domain Model pattern.

+### Domain Model

+The Domain Model is more of an object-oriented approach to domain modeling.
+The objects capture all the domain logic and since we're working with objects it really stresses design patterns.
+Which will mean you more likely to end up with a nice loosely-coupled architecture.